...

 Case Study: Spotting Whale Accumulation

-• Active address count up 10% vs. 14-day average.
+• Active address increased 10% over 14-day average.

 Best Practices and Pitfalls to Avoid